zendframework/zf2-documentation/docs/languages/en/user-guide/unit-testing.rst

         $this->assertEquals(200, $response->getStatusCode());
     }

-The test is verifying that the homepage responds with HTTP status code 200 and that the controller's return value is an instance of ``Zend\View\Model\ViewModel``.
+The test is verifying that the homepage responds with HTTP status code 200.

 Testing
 -----------